One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Implementation

+Some transformations may require other language-infrastructure, such as a control-flow graph generator.
+The IPS representation makes it easy to share code across languages; our 5 CFG-generators average 101 LOC.

 In our experience, creating an incremental parametric syntax for a new language takes 1-2 days.
-We have implemented support for C, Java, JavaScript, Lua, and Python, using the parsers, pretty-printers, and syntax definitions from the Haskell libraries \code{language-c} \cite{authors2016language-c-0.5.1}, \code{language-java} \cite{broberg2015language-java-0.2.8}, \code{language-javascript} \cite{zimmerman2016language-javascript-0.6.0.9}, \code{language-lua} \cite{ağacan2016language-lua-0.10.0}, and \code{language-python} \cite{pope2016language-python-0.5.4}, respectively.
-Despite their names, these libraries were all implemented independently by different authors, and share no common infrastructure beyond the Haskell standard libraries.
-We fixed bugs in all of their pretty printers, but otherwise had no involvement with their development.
+We have implemented support for C, Java, JavaScript, Lua, and Python, using the parsers, pretty-printers, and syntax definitions from the Haskell libraries \packagename{language-c} \cite{authors2016language-c-0.5.1}, \packagename{language-java} \cite{broberg2015language-java-0.2.8}, \packagename{language-javascript} \cite{zimmerman2016language-javascript-0.6.0.9}, \packagename{language-lua} \cite{ağacan2016language-lua-0.10.0}, and lastly \packagename{language-python} \cite{pope2016language-python-0.5.4}.
+Because of problems with the parser for \packagename{language-java}, we instead use a Java parser written in Java, the \url{javaparser.org} parser \cite{javaparser}, and translate its results into the \packagename{language-java} AST.
+Despite their names, these libraries were all implemented independently by different authors, and share no common infrastructure beyond standard libraries.
+We fixed bugs in all of their pretty printers but were otherwise not involved with their development.
 Some of our fixes have yet to be merged upstream.

-One exception is that, in a previous project, we had already built a translation between the JAPA parser \cite{javaparser} and the \code{language-java} AST, as the JAPA parser is substantially higher quality than \packagename{language-java}'s.
-We used this instead of the \code{language-java} parser.
-However, our translation is built on a version of JAPA for Java 1.5.
-Because some samples in the RWUS suite (Section \ref{sec:describes-rwus}) use Java 1.8 syntax, our implementation falls back to the \packagename{language-java} parser if JAPA fails.